Foundations & Futures in Innovation & Technology

 Are you Indigenous and living in British Columbia?
 Are you new to technology, ready to work hard and explore the possibility of an exciting new career?
 Then Foundations and Futures in Innovation and Technology (FiiT) is for you.

 FiiT is actually a combination of two programs: Foundations and Futures.
 Foundations is our entry-level program and Futures our advanced programs.
 Both programs are completely FREE.
 Let’s break them down and figure out which is the best fit for you.
+Then once you know you are interested, fill out the inquiry form below and a program coordinator will be in touch with you soon!

 Foundations is a 12-week certificate program offered in-person and online.
 This program introduces you to six in-demand fields within the tech sector.
 This is the perfect opportunity to get comfortable in the following topics, so that you can decide which one you would like to pursue as a career in our Futures program.